 M.A.T. in Elementary Education from National Louis University — Wheeling

-Stephanie Johnson brings energy and excitement about learning to the entire Lower School campus.
+Stephanie Johnson brings energy and excitement for learning to the entire Lower School campus.
 She serves as Co-Coordinator of the Lower School.
 A day with Mrs. Johnson in our kindergarten classroom will foster lively conversation with all Keith families.
 She is an expert in developing integrated lessons that emphasize hands-on learning through the use of manipulative and sensory exploration.
-Stephanie grew up in Illinois and started her educational career at Jefferson Elementary School in Huntley, Illinois.
+Stephanie grew up in Illinois and started her educational career at Jefferson Elementary School in Harvard, Illinois.
 When not planning interesting activities for her students, Stephanie enjoys time with her family.